Willow’s Dream: Trick Guinea Pig

 So, it got me thinking and I asked mom if I could learn more tricks to compete with the TV stars.
 I mean, wouldn’t it be so cool to be like a TV star and know the tricks they know?
-Mom said it’s almost as if she went and took karate and then said she was Bruce Lee or Jackie Chan.
+Mom said that it would be like taking karate and then saying she was Bruce Lee and Jackie Chan.
 I asked her what she was talking about, but she just sighed and told me not to worry about it.
 Whoever Bruce Lee is or Jackie Chan, I suppose they must be pretty awesome (though I don’t know if mom would be that great as them).

 She turned to me and asked if I wanted to join the list.
 How could I say no?